AlphaCactus/sakuraconmodform/README.md

      - The resulting spans can be shown in the availability summary where the actual end times can be clearly indicated.
 - Suggestions
   - Half-hour sliders could be slaved to hour sliders
-     - If a user taps an hour slider, the half hour after it matches the hour value.
+     - If a user taps an hour slider, the half hour after it also changes to match the hour value.
      - The user could then tap the half hour slider to change it independently from the hour.
      - Could reduce overall time to make changes, but also could increase confusion and user cognitive load.
      - This may be over optimising something that isn't that big of a deal.